yarnpkg/rfcs/accepted/0000-switching-registries.md

 Yarn supports configuring a registry for a specific scope (e.g. `yarn config set '@foo:registry' 'https://registry.foo.com'`).
 If a scoped registry has been configured, then this registry shall be used for **all** packages under that scope.
 Using different registries within a single scope is not supported.

-### Can non-scoped packages use alternate registries?
+### Can I configure a specific non-scoped package use an alternate registry?

 No, non-scoped packages would all use the same registry.
 This restriction simplifies the configuration, and keeps us in line with `npm`.